clutonik/ansible-mac/README.md

     - To be able to install packages through brew, update Brewfile in roles/brewfile/files/Brewfile and run 'make mac'.

+### Enable vscode keypress instead of using Apple press

+    - Execute the following command in the terminal:

+        $ defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false

 # Webhook

 This repo has a webhook which sends notifications to our discord channel.
 This webhook only sends events related to pull requests for now